 5.6 Associating ITS Data Categories with Existing Markup

-Some markup schemes provide markup which can be used to express ITS data categories.
+Some markup schemes provide markup that can be used to express ITS data categories.
 ITS data categories can be associated with such existing markup, using the global selection mechanism described in Section 5.2.1: Global, Rule-based Selection.

 Associating existing markup with ITS data categories can be done only if the processing expectations of the host markup are the same as, or greater than, those of ITS.
 For example, the [DITA 1.0] format can use its translate attribute to apply to “transcluded” content, going beyond the ITS 2.0 local selection mechanism, but not contradicting it.